mattereppe/otupy/tests/README.md

-# Run the test suites
+# Runnig the test suites

 There are multiple tests available to check the compliance of openc2lib with the Language Specification, concerning data types, serialization, and message exchange.